“Embrace the language of the millennials, go mobile” say retailers.

 “Brands do not invest so much time, attention and resource into getting this right.
 Brands do a big bang campaign and let the franchisees fend for themselves.
 They do not create a must-visit sentiment through their campaigns,” says Mr. Sri Gopal.

 “One under-utilised tool is re-targeting.
 Brands can drive traffic into the stores using by re-targeting platforms.
 Re-target the visitors with a discount coupon or drive them back to the physical store for an experience session,” says Mr. Rakesh.
 The secret hides in how we segment out by brand and use that to incrementally build our ‘likes’ and printed coupons, which we can track in-store in terms of redemptions.

-Especially when the festival season’s coming up, there are a lot of refurbishing happening.
+Especially when the festival season’s coming up, there is a lot of refurbishing happening.
 Parents visiting their children visiting their parents, uncle and aunts coming over or a nephew with family dropping by.
-People have this desire to present their best hospitality and a good bed for a good sleep is definitely on the cards.
+People have this desire to present their best hospitality and a good bed for good sleep is definitely on the cards.
 It’s just that we do not drive our message that way.
 We need to respond to these needs and create shopping incentives for people to come over, experience and buy.

 For the mattress industry as a whole, innovation is riding high but it is not the quickest in adopting to technology for marketing.
 That is to do more with the distribution nature of the product and the distributors.
 But over the last year, there is a huge concentration on social from retailers.
 Mobile is becoming not-to-miss device to target.